how fossil fuels are thought to cause catastrophic global warming

 "It is simple physics that these extra gas concentrations will trap an increased amount of outgoing solar radiation reflected off the Earth’s surface, of the order of 1.5 watts per square metre of the Earth’s surface."
 The physics is far from simple as explained in the preceding chapters.
 The 1.5 W/m2 heat retention by greenhouse gases is purely a guess, unsubstantiated by fact or by observation.
 The truth is that so-called greenhouse gases can not, have not and will not have any measurable effect on temperature - ever.

 "It is also clear that the oceans absorb about 85% of the excess heat resulting from this radiative forcing by greenhouse gases (as well as about 40% of the carbon dioxide).
 Detailed measurements of the changes in oceanic heat content, and the temperature rise that accompanies this, agree quantitatively with the predicted radiative forcing."
-Oceans do NOT absorb heat from the air, but warm up due to solar irradiation that can reach 100m deep.
-There is no proof that oceans have been absorbing CO2, whereas the evidence for net outgassing is more substantial.
+Oceans do NOT absorb heat from the air, but warm up due to solar irradiation (by day) that can reach 100m deep.
+Whether oceans exhale or inhale CO2 is uncertain.
 Radiative forcing is a failed concept and the models based on it are equally unscientific.

 "The amount of extra carbon accumulated in the ocean and the atmosphere matches the known quantity emitted by the combustion of fossil fuels."
 They don't.
 Huge discrepancies and paradoxes remain.